lorenzo-costa/reproduce_BH_paper/docs/OPTIMIZATION.md

 To see the improvement I run different versions of the simulation with sequential improvments.
 Note that al of these results do not take into account the time to save files.
 Moreover all simulations return the same results, up to numerical approximation.
 On 1k simulation runs:
 - Old version with parallelization takes $21.2s \pm 0.28$
-- Removing pd concatenation takes $34.7 \pm 0.15$ and $19.5s\pm 0.12$ with parallelisation.
+- Removing pd concatenation takes $34.7 \pm 0.15$ and $19.5s\pm 0.12$ with parallelization.
 - Changing to erf takes $24.7s \pm 0.18$ and $16.9s \pm 0.63$ with parallelization
 - Moving to numba for metrics takes $18.6\pm 0.17$ and $16.5\pm 0.44$.
-- Compiling `generate_means` with numba speeds this up to $16.3s \pm 0.23$ and $17.4s\pm 0.28$ with parallelisation.
-As expected the improvement with parallelisation slows down as the runtime of each iteration decreases, especially for $n_{sim}$ small.
-For instance on 2k simulations we have $27.8s$ with parallelisation and $34.1s$ without.
+- Compiling `generate_means` with numba speeds this up to $16.3s \pm 0.23$ and $17.4s\pm 0.28$ with parallelization.
+As expected the improvement with parallelization slows down as the runtime of each iteration decreases, especially for $n_{sim}$ small.
+For instance on 2k simulations we have $27.8s$ with parallelization and $34.1s$ without.
 Increasing the number of iterations also yield additional advantage by amortizing the compilation of numba functions.

 Figure 1 shows the improvement across versions for different number of simulations.
 The figure compares:
 - Old Method - Concat (blue): this is the version submitted for Unit 2.
-It uses parallelisation because it would be too slow to run otherwise.
+It uses parallelization because it would be too slow to run otherwise.
 - Old Method (yellow): this is the version without pandas concatenation.
-It uses parallelisation because it would be too slow to run otherwise.
+It uses parallelization because it would be too slow to run otherwise.
-- New Method (red): this is the version with all the optimizations mentioned above without parallisation
+- New Method (red): this is the version with all the optimizations mentioned above without parallelization
-- New Method - Parallel (green): this is the version with optimised code and with parallel exectution on 10 cores.
+- New Method - Parallel (green): this is the version with optimized code and with parallel exectution on 10 cores.

-We can see that for small values of $n_{sim}$ the overhead of parallelisation make the function run much slower than the optimised version (in red).
-This disavantage disappear after $\approx 1k$ runs.
-It is interesting to see that, for $n_{sim}$ large enough, the old ineffeicient functions are faster than the optimsed version.
-This shows how powerful parallelisation is: even very inefficient code can be mad every fast by distributing the computation.
+We can see that for small values of $n_{sim}$ the overhead of parallelization make the function run much slower than the optimized version (in red).
+This disadvantage disappear after $\approx 1k$ runs.
+It is interesting to see that, for $n_{sim}$ large enough, the old inefficient functions are faster than the optimized version.
+This shows how powerful parallelization is: even very inefficient code can be mad every fast by distributing the computation.

 ![benchmark](../results/figures/benchmark.png)
 *Figure 1*: Runtime vs Number of simulation runs for different version of the code.

 The last value tried is $20k$ which the value used for the simulation for Unit 2.
 The runtime for the different functions comes out to (in seconds):
-- $2558$ for Old Method - Concat
+- $959$ for Old Method - Concat
-- $326$ for Old Method
+- $164$ for Old Method
-- $308$ for New Method
+- $171$ for New Method
-- $257$ for New Method - Parallel
+- $133$ for New Method - Parallel

-We have then that the optimised and parallel version is 10 times faster than the original function
+We have then that the optimized and parallel version is 7 times faster than the original function

-Figure XX displays the plot of empirical vs theoretical complexity and the behaviou of the actual timing data.
+Figure 2 displays the plot of empirical vs theoretical complexity and the behaviour of the actual timing data.
 From this it appears that I have not run yet into the cealing of asymptotic behaviour of the function.
 Indeed the upper bound for complexity is $O(k*n_{sim})$ where $k$ is a constant depending on the number of scenario I'm running (explained more in detail in `BASELINE.md`).
 From the plot it is clear that the behaviour of the function of $n$ up to $r0k$ is closer to $n^{0.6}$ rathen than $n$.

 ![complexity analysis](../results/figures/complexity_analysis.png)
 *Figure 2*: Comparison of runtime vs number of simulation runs for the teoretical upper bound (blue), the empirical complexity (red) and observed times (yellow)